kewisch/ical.js/CONTRIBUTING.md

 Pull Requests
 -------------
 In general we are happy about any form of contribution to ical.js.
-Note however that since the library is used in at least two larger projects, drastic changes to the API should be discussed in an issue beforehand.
+Note however that since the library is used in at least one larger projects, drastic changes to the API should be discussed in an issue beforehand.
 If you have a bug fix that doesn't affect the API or just adds methods and you don't want to waste time discussing it, feel free to just send a pull request and we'll see.

-When you send a pull request, don't forget to call `grunt package` to ensure the browser build in `build/ical.js`, its minified counterpart and the source map is updated.
-These files should be put into a separate commit.

 Also, you should check for linter errors and run the tests using `grunt linters` and `grunt test-node`.
 See the next section for details on tests.
 As